HDRUK/cohort-discovery-service-nlp/README.md

 # Project Daphne NLP Service

-This is a **FastAPI microservice** that uses **medSpaCy** to extract clinical entities from natural language text, ready for mapping to OMOP `concept_id`s.
+This is a **FastAPI microservice** that uses **RapidFuzz** to match clinical entities from natural language text, to OMOP concepts.

-The service works "out of the box" with medSpaCy’s default pipeline, no custom rules required.
+The service works with no custom rules required, provided you have access to a omop table.

 ---